RSHE and PSHE for Primary Schools

-Relationships, Sex and Health Education in Schools
+Relationships, Sex and Health Education in Primary Schools

-Health education is also statutory in all state-funded schools.
+• Health education“: this is also statutory in all state-funded schools.

 As you know – it’s a statutory requirement to let parents know what’s being taught in RSHE.

-At the FPA we understand the need to do this in a simple way that provides peace of mind.
+We understand the need to do this in a simple way that provides peace of mind.

-New Parents Area for RSHE
+Parents area for RSHE

 Q) Are children shown pornographic material?